cabra-lat/cabra.lat_audio_library/README.md

 Before developing this plugin, managing collision sounds required complex dictionary structures that were difficult to maintain.
 While Resources offered better editor integration, they became cumbersome when dealing with numerous sound collections.

 This plugin bridges the gap by providing:
-- A visual interface for managing sound collections
+- A visual interface for managing sound collections (mimicking the AnimatedSprite2D workflow)
 - Streamlined workflow similar to Godot's built-in animation system
 - Easy integration with physics-based interactions